Vishalspl-0903/Research-paper-explorer/README.md

-# Research Paper Explorer
+📚 Research Paper Fetcher with Tree-Based Analysis

-A Python-based tool that fetches research papers from Semantic Scholar, CrossRef, and arXiv using APIs.
+This Python application allows users to fetch the latest research papers from Semantic Scholar, CrossRef, and arXiv using a keyword or title.
+It then organizes and analyzes the data using two classic data structures:

-It builds:
-- An AVL Tree for paper title autocomplete.
+✅ AVL Tree for storing and autocompleting paper titles.

-- A Red-Black Tree to list unique authors.
+🔴 Red-Black Tree for tracking and listing unique authors efficiently.

-## Features
+🚀 Features
-- Fetch top 5 research papers from each source
+🔍 Fetch Research Papers: Query and retrieve metadata for top 5 papers from each source.

-- Autocomplete paper titles (AVL Tree)
+🌳 AVL Tree:

+Stores paper titles.

+Provides autocomplete suggestions based on a prefix.

+🎨 Red-Black Tree:

+Stores paper-author relationships.

-- List unique authors (Red-Black Tree)
+Extracts a unique list of authors efficiently.

+📊 Source Attribution: Every paper entry includes its source (Semantic Scholar, CrossRef, or arXiv), title, authors, citation count, DOI, and URL.

 ## Setup
 ```bash